mu-mega-bots/docs/announcements/command-breakdown.md

 `a!unsubscribe channel-id` use this to stop recieving announcemenets from a channel's announcement channel (works the same way as setannouncement just different function)

+`a!ping-[ping]` - replace [ping] with the name of the ping you wish to trigger.
+This is a server owner only command.
+Do not use the [] in the command.

 {% hint style="info" %}
 In the command below \<true> represents the DM argument.
 If you put true you will receive a DM rather than a ping when the command to ping is used.
 The default value is false.
 {% endhint %}